 - Run their VMs in VMware in a more reliable, faster way, with better HA.

-Definitely investigate your options, a solution's whole set of functionality, then compare that to your needs.
-Don't chose it because it's fastest, cheapest, etc. Look hard at how you're going to be using it, in detail, over the next 18 to 36 months.
+Definitely investigate your options.
+Research a solution's whole set of functionalities, strengths and weaknesses, then compare that to your needs.
+Don't chose it because it's fastest, cheapest, etc..
+Look hard at how you're going to be using it, in detail, over the next 18 to 36 months.

-If you are using a storage solution in an enterprise, you need something that has an infrastructure, an ecosystem, a whole vendor environment.
+If you are using a storage solution in an enterprise, you need something that has an infrastructure, an ecosystem around it, a whole vendor environment.
 You're not going to just plug it in.
 You will want to use it in complex environments for important tasks.

-This is why we have never implemented any sort of homegrown SSD or stripped down SSD storage arrays.
-We'd need to build all of the additional features ourselves.
+This is why we have never implemented any sort of homegrown SSD or stripped-down, generic SSD storage arrays.
+We'd need to build all of those additional "ecosystem" features ourselves.

-We haven't made a lot of use of the predictive analytics.
+We haven't made a lot of use of Pure's built-in predictive analytics.
 However, they were beneficial in a couple of our storage capacity-planning discussions.
-We did use and trust them to understand when it was time to purchase a second M20, which is the model of array that we use.
-Partially based on their analytical projections, we purchased a second M20 array and added capacity to our initial M20 array.
+We did use and trust them to understand when it was time to purchase a second //M20, which is the model of array that we use.
+Partially based on the built-in analytical projections, we purchased a second //M20 array and added capacity to our existing one.

 Pure Storage helps to simplify storage.
 Some of the simplification that we observed simply comes out of its all-flash nature.
 We suspect that most other all-flash storage arrays in the enterprise would have shared a large percentage of that simplification.
-However, what Pure Storage uniquely adds, compared to other products, is that their software is very much aimed at reinforcing and sustaining simplification.
+However, what Pure Storage adds, uniquely, is that their software is very much aimed at reinforcing and sustaining simplification.
 Performance is not the only goal; it is performance, simplicity, and ease of use.